 Answer

-Varieties of distemper
+Varieties of plague

 Consequences and complications

-There are cases when an animal becomes additionally infected with other diseases, the body is weakened during the plague.
+There are cases when an animal becomes additionally infected with other diseases, and the body is weakened during the plague.
 Dangerous diseases are possible: encephalitis, meningitis.

 Distemper in puppies

-Treatment of the effects of distemper
+Treatment of the consequences of plague

-Etiology, pathogenesis, causative agent of distemper
+Etiology, pathogenesis, causative agent of plague

 Symptoms of distemper in dogs

-Clinical picture of canine distemper:
+Clinical picture of canine plague:

 temperature rise to 41-42 degrees;